MicrosoftDocs/win32/desktop-src/print/printer-extension-interfaces.md

 ---
-Description: 'This section provides information about the interfaces and methods that make it possible to create custom print experiences for the new version of the print driver (the V4 print driver).' ms.assetid: '36A9E861-34A1-4EAB-B714-E923BF2ABCBA'
+Description: This section provides information about the interfaces and methods that make it possible to create custom print experiences for the new version of the print driver (the V4 print driver). ms.assetid: 36A9E861-34A1-4EAB-B714-E923BF2ABCBA
-title: Printer Extension Interfaces
+title: Printer Extension Interfaces ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Printer Extension Interfaces